Widen/jira-changelog/README.md

 ## Getting started

-1. Clone the repo or pull down the jar from maven central.
+1. Clone the repo.
 2. Follow the command-line or API instructions below, depending on your intended use.
+If you need to build a jar, simply run `gradlew jar`.

 ## Command-line